iababio/MapReduce-HDFS/readme.md

 intermediate_results.txt: This file contains the output of the first map reduce.
 It is used as input for the second map reduce.

-screen_shot1.png: This file contains the screenshot of the output of the first/Question 1..

-screen_shot2.png: This file contains the screenshot of the output of the second/question 2.